RobTillaart/MTP40C/README.md

 commands e.g. **setSelfCalibration()**.
 By having a delay(100) between the calls everything ran far more stable (within my test).
 Todo seek optimum delay(), added in Future section below.

+The CRC of the sensor responses are not verified by the library.

 ### Constructors